Engine Replacement Cost

 Selling Your Car As-Is

 If you’re selling your car as-is, then you have two options: sell it under market value or scrap it.
-The first option will still tend to give you more money, but it might be hard to find a buyer that’s willing to buy a broken car even if it’s under market value.
+The first option will still tend to give you more money, but it might be hard to find a buyer who’s willing to buy a broken car even if it’s under market value.
 This is because they will still need to deal with the process of fixing the problem and paying for it.

 The second option will require you to take apart and salvage parts like the interior trim, suspension, engine parts, and maybe even body panels.
 And then selling them to people who drive the same vehicle as you do.
 This will take some time and skill to do, but the individual parts will be worth more and you might be able to earn more cash.
 Of course, if taking apart a car and salvaging parts doesn’t sound like a fun activity to you, then we recommend just selling it to a junkyard instead.